SourceCode-AI/aura/docs/source/configuration.rst

-AURA_MIRROR_PATH            Location to the local pypi mirror repository AURA_PYPI_STATS             Overwrite the path to the aura `pypi_stats` dataset AURA_REVERSE_DEPENDENCIES   Overwrite the path to the aura `reverse_dependencies` dataset AURA_LOG_LEVEL              Output log level AURA_NO_BLOBS               Disable extraction of data blobs for further analysis AURA_NO_PROGRESS            Disable cli progress bar, useful when redirecting stderr and stdout
+AURA_MIRROR_PATH            Location to the local pypi mirror repository AURA_PYPI_STATS             Overwrite the path to the aura `pypi_stats` dataset AURA_REVERSE_DEPENDENCIES   Overwrite the path to the aura `reverse_dependencies` dataset AURA_NO_FORK                Disable forking for async processing in the analysis pipeline AURA_LOG_LEVEL              Output log level AURA_NO_BLOBS               Disable extraction of data blobs for further analysis AURA_NO_PROGRESS            Disable cli progress bar, useful when redirecting stderr and stdout